 - Keep fresh flowers longer pin here

 I make an easy and room freshening spray (think all-natural Febreze) inspired by this pin and use it all around the house.
 You can customize the proportions and types of oils to your liking.
-Here’s the recipe I use:
+Here’s the recipe of NOW essential oils I use:

 - 50 drops lavender essential oil